Bira/octopus-carnival/_drafts/wir-mm-4e-githzerai.md

 balances martial and psychic training.
 It's a Level 13 Elite Controller with 248 HP.

-Like the cenobite above, the zerth fights unarmed, and has the same basic strike, and Trace Chance abilities.
+Like the cenobite above, the zerth fights unarmed, with the same basic strike and Trace Chance abilities.
 Its main ranged attack is Inner Spark (Ranged 5 vs. Reflex), which does lignthning damage and teleports the target 5 squares to an unnocupied space of the zerth's choosing.

 Further teleport shenanigans are possible with Reorder Chaos (Ranged _sight_ vs. Fortitude), which targets up to 4 creatures and swaps their positions as the